EdilsonBorges/web-developer-bootcamp/17-JS-Tricky-Stuff/02-OOP.md

         Problem: how to we use our constuctor to actually construct objects? var firstHouse = House(2,2,1000)
         firstHouse // undefined

+        Solution: we have to use 'new' keyword var firstHouse = new House(2,2,1000)
+        firstHouse.bedrooms     // 2
+        firstHouse.bathrooms    // 2
+        firstHouse.numSqft      // 1000

 - Revisit 'new' keyword
 - Use constructor
 - Use call and apply